-I have learned a lot in the past 23 hours or so.
-Here’s a quick quiz for you to help determine if you should ever offer (first 3 questions) or participate in (final 3 questions) an Iowa Writer’s Workshop–style fiction workshop:
+I have learned a lot over the 14 years (gawd) since I taught my first graduate-level fiction workshop.
+But there’s no need for you to learn things like a sucker: here’s a quick quiz for you to help determine if you should ever offer (first 3 questions) or participate in (final 3 questions) an Iowa Writer’s Workshop–style fiction workshop:

 1. There is a rattlesnake with a HUGE chip on its nonexistent shoulder sleeping right in front of you.
 Do you: